barchart/marketdata-api-js/docs/content/concepts/addenda.md

 This SDK also contains a number of "pure" utility functions.

-Please browse the *utilities* in the SDK Reference section for more information.
+Please browse the *utilities* section of SDK Reference for more information.